Social Work

 Due to the wars in Afghanistan and Iraq, there is an increased need for social workers to be prepared to work with veterans and military service members.
 Over a million soldiers have been deployed to Iraq and Afghanistan and nearly half of those soldiers are National Guard or Reserve members.
 As soldiers continue to deploy and return from service overseas, they and their families’ needs for professional social work services will continue to increase.

 SOWK 473.
-SOCIAL WORK IN ORGANIZATIONAL AND COMMUNITY CONTEXT.
+SOCIAL WORK IN ORGANIZATIONS.
 4 Credits.

 Pre-requisites: BASW Major.

 SOWK 476.
-SOCIAL WORK ENGAGEMENT AND ASSESSMENT.
+SOCIAL WORK ENGAGEMENT AND ASSESSMENT WITH INDIVIDUALS AND FAMILIES.
 4 Credits.

 Pre-requisites: BASW major.